temper-z-debug/monthly_revenue_analytics/monthly_revenue_analysis/data/README.md

 Raw invoice-level data is **not included** in the repository due to licensing restrictions and file size constraints.

-The expected file is:
+The expected input file is:

 - `online_retail_II.csv`
-  A transactional dataset containing the following typical fields:
+  An invoice-level e-commerce dataset containing fields such as:

   - Invoice / InvoiceNo
   - StockCode